How to revoke document access

 - You distribute your DRM protected PDF just like any other file (email, file sharing site, etc.).

 Thus, only people who are authorized to view the document can open or print it, and nobody can edit or copy it.
-Depending on your DRM controls, you can also deny users the ability to screengrab or view outside of select countries or locations.
+Depending on your DRM license controls and restrictions, you can also deny users the ability to screengrab or view outside of select countries or locations.
 Safeguard also allows admins to track document views/prints to identify misuse.

 How to revoke document access using Safeguard PDF DRM